Click to go to the home page

 Burial Records

-On baptism records, you may only find the name.
-You may also find that on some records, the father's name and the mother's name has also been recorded.
+On baptism records, you may find the name and date of baptism - the surname and the father and mother's forenames.
+It is unusual for the mother's maiden name to be recorded, unless the child is illegitimate.
 Marriage records contain the name of the bride and groom, the Parish where they were married and sometimes details of the brides parish.
-The level of detail changes depending on the year.
-On burial records, you should be able to find the name and, especially for children, the father's name.
-They also may note the age of the deceased.
+More details were added to the records in later years.
+On burial records, you should be able to find the name and father's name.
+The age was also noted in later records.